KarolS/millfork/docs/abi/inlining.md

 * the remaining functions may be inlined only if the `-finline` command-line option is enabled and the compiler decides the function is worth doing

+## Automatic subroutine extraction

+Subroutine extraction is the opposite of inlining.

+When given the `-fsubroutine-extraction`, the compiler will attempt to extract common code fragments to new subroutines.
+The code will get smaller and slower.

+Generally, when using `-fsubroutine-extraction`, it's recommended to also use `-finline`.
+This allows the compiler to first inline and optimize code and then extract it back when appropriate.